universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 The content generation pipelines will however use existing technologies, specifically MagicaVoxel for generating 3D assets, and the engine will integrate with those.

 Although the initial cost for developing this technology is high it means the product is positioned in a place where it is hard for substitutes or new entrants.

+See the Accessibility Plan for more information on how a custom engine allows us to achieve a more accessible and better experience for our players.

 ----